What is the Law Regarding Employment in Waynesboro?

 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
-Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Waynesboro employee and employer.
+Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a limited period of time.
+In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
+Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Waynesboro employee and employer.

 Anti-Discrimination laws in Waynesboro

-Discriminating at any time of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Waynesboro residents.
-People living in Waynesboro must abide by laws stating it is illegal for employers to discriminate against people who belong to certain classes.
-These classes may be based on race, national origin, gender, religion, disability, and age.
+Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Waynesboro residents.
+Individuals who live in the city of Waynesboro are required to follow laws which employers from discriminating based on certain classes.
+These classes include race, gender, disability, national origin, and age.

 An administrative agency such as the EEOC can hear discrimination claims.
 Also, some lawyers specialize in claims for discrimination.